 There is no legislative obligation to, or mention of, continuity of counsel.
-While it is a sensible policy that would contribute to fair, early resolutions of matters and shortened, focussed trials, it remains an aspirational goal subject to the uncertainties of criminal barristers' diaries and ethical obligations, clients' right to sack counsel and the vagaries of agencies' annual budgets.
-The Public Defenders fully support this objective, based on our experience over many decades.
-Continuity of counsel and instructing solicitors has been demonstrated to be effective by the Rolling List Court, in the Downing Centre, as is apparent from the recently-published assessment by NSW Bureau of Crime, Statistics and Research.15
+While it is a sensible policy that would contribute greatly to fair, early resolutions of matters and shortened, focussed trials, it remains an aspirational goal subject to the uncertainties of criminal barristers' diaries and ethical obligations, clients' right to sack counsel and the vagaries of agencies' annual budgets.
+The Public Defenders fully support this objective, based on our experience over many decades generally, but also as it is proven to be effective by the NSW Bureau of Crime, Statistics and Research in their recently-published assessment of the Rolling List Court, in the Downing Centre.